lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 EDHOC   --> and the application keys  --> EDHOC --> install new session     derived from it                         application keys
 ~~~~~~~~~~~
-{: #fig-flowchart-session-invalid title="Handling of an EDHOC Session that Has Become Invalid" artwork-align="center"}
+{: #fig-flowchart-session-invalid title="Handling of an EDHOC Session that Has Become Invalid." artwork-align="center"}

 An EDHOC session may have become invalid, for example, because an authentication credential CRED_X may have expired, or because the peer P may have learned from a trusted source that CRED_X has been revoked.
-This effectively invalidates CRED_X, and therefore also invalidates any EDHOC session where CRED_X was used as authentication credential of either peer in the session (i.e., P itself or the other peer).
+This effectively invalidates CRED_X, and therefore also invalidates any EDHOC session where CRED_X was used as authentication credential associated with either peer in the session (i.e., P itself or the other peer).
 In such a case, the application at P has to additionally delete CRED_X and any stored, corresponding credential identifier.

 ## Application Keys Become Invalid ## {#sec-keys-invalid}

 The application at a peer P may have learned that a set of application keys is not safe to use anymore.
 When such a set is specifically an OSCORE Security Context, the application may have learned that from the used OSCORE library or from an OSCORE layer that takes part to the communication stack.

-A current set SET of application keys shared with another peer can become unsafe to use, for example, due to the following reasons.
+A current set SET of application keys shared with another peer can become unsafe to use, for example, due to the following reasons:

-* SET has reached a pre-determined expiration time; or
+* SET has reached a pre-determined expiration time;

 * SET has been established to use for a now elapsed amount of time, according to enforced application policies; or